 Which is why Super Mario Bros 3 is a classic retro game that has stood the test of time and brought to the series mechanics and changes that we are still feeling the echoes of over two decades later.
-Super Mario Bros 3 truly changed the complete formula for the Mario series, and influenced every 2D platform entry in the series after it.
+Super Mario Bros 3 on the Nintendo NES, truly changed the complete formula for the Mario series, and influenced every 2D platform entry in the series after it.

 Released in 1990 for the NES, Super Mario Bros 3 was an absolute smash-hit.

 Gamers loved the new overworld map, the wide variety of suits Mario could now use, item storage and even the Koopa Kids first made their appearance in this game.
 With more than 18 million units sold worldwide, Super Mario Bros 3 is one of the best commercially successful video games of all time.
 The hype for the game was so massive, that it had an entire live action movie called The Wizard (starring Fred Savage and Tobey Maguire) that was basically a long advertisement for the game.